British Arab Commercial Bank

 The British Arab Commercial Bank PLC (BACB) is an international wholesale bank incorporated in the United Kingdom that is authorised by the Prudential Regulation Authority (PRA) and regulated by the PRA and the Financial Conduct Authority (FCA).
 It was founded in 1972 as UBAF Limited, adopted its current name in 1996, and registered as a public limited company in 2009.
 The bank has clients trading in and out of developing markets in the Middle East and Africa.

 BACB has a head office in London, and three representative offices in Algiers in Algeria, Tripoli in Libya and Abidjan in the Cote D'Ivoire.
 The bank has 17 sister banks across Europe, Asia and Africa.
 It is owned by three main shareholders - the Libyan Foreign Bank (87.80%), Banque Centrale Populaire (6.10%) and Banque Extérieure d'Algérie (6.10%).

-The bank provides services of trade finance, commodity finance, lending and structured finance, treasury, real estate lending, banking and payment services, and asset distribution and syndication.
-The current Chairman is Michael Stevenson, and the current Chief Executive Officer is Eddie Norton.
+The bank provides services of trade finance, treasury, real estate lending, banking and payment services, and asset distribution and syndication.
+The current chairman is Dr Yousef Abdullah Al Awadi, and the current chief executive officer is Paul Jennings.